GOP blocks bill to keep government going; new try ahead

 He is personally calling fellow Democrats in Congress an effort to resolve differences and bring his sweeping domestic policy vision forward.

-Ticking off the weighty list of goals to accomplish, Biden said: “If we do that, the country’s going to be in great shape.”
+Ticking off the weighty list of goals along with meeting the other deadlines, Biden said: “If we do that, the country’s going to be in great shape.”

 But Republicans say it’s real spending that can’t be afforded, and a reflection of the Democrats’ drive to insert government into people’s lives.